pgEdge/postgres-images/examples/compose/distributed/README.md

       POSTGRES_DB: example_db
       NODE_NAME: n1
 ```
-POSTGRES_USER is the name of the database superuser; the default is pgedge.
+1.POSTGRES_USER is the name of the database superuser; the default is pgedge.
-POSTGRES_PASSWORD is the password associated with the database superuser; the default is pgedge.
+2.POSTGRES_PASSWORD is the password associated with the database superuser; the default is pgedge.
-POSTGRES_DB is the database name; the default is example_db.
+3.POSTGRES_DB is the database name; the default is example_db.
-PGEDGE_USER is the name of the replication user; the default is pgedge.
+4.PGEDGE_USER is the name of the replication user; the default is pgedge.
-PGEDGE_PASSWORD is the password associated with the replication user; the default is pgedge.
+5.PGEDGE_PASSWORD is the password associated with the replication user; the default is pgedge.
-NODE_NAME is the logical node name for the node; in our sample file, n1 and n2.
+6.NODE_NAME is the logical node name for the node; in our sample file, n1 and n2.

 The ports section describes the ports in use by the node:
 ```sh
 ports: